tjgore/tj-portfolio/content/articles/installing-tailwindcss-with-postcss-nextjs-blog.md

 NODE_ENV=production npm run build-tailwind
 ```

-For local development there is no need to purge our css, we will stick with
+For local development there is no need to purge or minify our css, we will stick with using
 `npm run build-tailwind`.

 To use tailwind in our project, we should import it into our layout component, which allows us to access the styles in any component or page.